 The most common form of dementia in the United States, AD has a prevalence of about 8 to 10 percent in individuals aged 65 or older1, 2 and is characterized by the presence of neurofibrillary tangles, beta-amyloid plaques, and neuronal loss.
 These changes lead to a relative reduction of multiple neurotransmitters in specific areas of the brain, such as acetylcholine in the hippocampus.
-Although the exact cause of AD is unknown, links associated with genetics, lifestyle, and other factors have been found.
+Although the exact cause of Alzheimer's Disease is unknown, links associated with genetics, lifestyle, and other factors have been found.

 AD is usually sporadic, but there are familial forms of early-onset disease linked to several genes, including amyloid precursor protein on chromosome 21, presenilin 1 on chromosome 14, and presenilin 2 on chromosome 1.
 Also, patients with trisomy 21 (Down’s Syndrome) and those with increased number of APO E4 alleles on chromosome 19 have higher incidences of AD.

 The disease occurs much more frequently at advanced ages.
 Other possible risk factors include low education level, history of head trauma, female gender, and cardiovascular disease.
 Aluminum exposure has also been proposed as a potential contributor.